 The Maryland Early Learning Standards Birth - Age 8 were issued in January 2015.
 The Fine Arts standards were updated in 2017, based on new National Fine Arts Standards.
-MSDE updates the Guidelines when relevant changes occur at the state or national level.

 http://earlychildhood.marylandpublicschools.org/maryland-early-learning-standards

 6.3.2 CCDF funds cannot be used to develop or implement an assessment for children that: